zemse/ethers-repl/README.md

 # ethers-repl

-Opens ethers.js in Node.js repl along with some objects initialized.
+Opens ethers.js in Node.js repl with Ethers.js and some providers / contracts preloaded in global.

 ## Installation